BListyg/error_accumulation/README.md

 # error_accumulation

+This is simulation code for a symposium I presented at on the utility of agent-based / computational modelling in the organizational sciences.
+This is a joint work with Dr. Michael Braun, Christina Barnett, Michelle Kaplan, and Shannon Cooney from the University of South Florida.

-Simulation code demonstrating the propagation of error in sequential organizational systems (i.e. multiple hurdle selection system)
+This simulation code demonstrates the inferrential errors that can occur in sequential organizational systems (e.g. a multiple hurdle selection system)

 Pseudocode: